veracity/veracity-documentation/common/markdown/data-fabric-api/data-fabric-api.md

 }
 ```

-As a result of the method we get a tuple containing a string message and an oject model deserialized from the Json response.
+As a result of the method we get a tuple containing a string message and an object model deserialized from the Json response.
 The string message is empty if the operation was successful.
 If the operation failed, there is an error message.
 The resulting Json is like below.

 ```csharp